Inflectra/spira-documentation/docs/About/roadmap.md

 Please take a look at our [release notes](release-notes-v8.md) to see a complete list of the changes (large and small) that we have recently delivered.

 ## Q2 2025
-- Release of Inflectra.ai features in Spira to provide users with a quick, seamless, and easy way to leverage generative AI technologies to improve quality and productivity
+- Improve the quality and consistency of artifact generation using Inflectra.ai to further enhance leverage generative AI technologies to improve quality and productivity
 - Ability to export test sets and their test cases to another product

 ## Rest of 2025
 - Allow admins to customize requirement statuses to help them create more flexible workloads.
-- Enhancements to our GenAI SpiraApps.
-- New GenAI features built directly into Spira.
+- Additional features in Inflectra.ai to provide greater flexibility, customization, and benefits to cloud customers
 - Improve the program level planning boards. <span class="pill">SpiraPlan</span>
-- Improvements to source code integration with Git <span class="pill">SpiraTeam</span> <span class="pill">SpiraPlan</span>
 - Upgrade the user experience for key parts of the application, based on user feedback.
 - More details about these and other areas to follow.

 ## Longer term thematic ideas
 The list below are features that we are focused on delivering but not in the above timeline.
 We look for ways to deliver each (all or in part) with smaller enhancements in the short-term, or to integrate them into our timeline based on user feedback.